TigerIS12024/IntelliStarEmulator/README.md

 ## Build Instructions

- [Click Here](https://github.com/mewtek/OpenStar/blob/master/BUILD.md) to give you build instructions. if you don't want to build it, just download the software from the releases page.
+ [Click Here](https://github.com/mewtek/OpenStar/blob/master/BUILD.md) to give you build instructions.
+This will redirect you to the original page. if you don't want to build it, just download the software from the releases page.